mikiw/DexProtocol/README.md

 Wyvern (https://wyvernprotocol.com/ https://github.com/wyvernprotocol/wyvern-v3/tree/master/contracts) is the most advanced decentralized exchange protocol designed to transfer Ethereum-based assets.
 Now you can exchange your Tokens, Assets, and CryptoKitties in a trustless way on Wyvern Exchange (https://exchange.projectwyvern.com/ [Currently not working]).

+Currently, Wyvern supports:
+- ERC-20 Tokens
+- ERC-1155 Multi Tokens
+- ERC-721 NFTs
+- ERC-1271 off-chain
+- All backward compatible tokens like ERC-621 and more
-Currently, Wyvern supports ERC-20 Tokens, ERC-1155 Multi Tokens, and ERC-721 NFTs so it's enough for now.
-In the future new standards will be added according to Wyvern DAO.

-Predicates in Wyvern are arbitrary and they can be any asset or combination of assets.
+For now, it's enough, in the future new standards will be added according to Wyvern DAO.
+Also all predicates in Wyvern are arbitrary and they can be any asset or combination of assets.
 Just try to swap AAPL and GOOGL from Nasdaq for VISA on NYSE, good luck with that!

 So how it works?